ProfCupcake/CUPLIB/Zeus Request System/README.md

 - Allowed curators can be defined by selected units or by player IDs
 - Automatically handles respawns and disconnects

+Known Issues:
+- This script potentially won't play well with other Zeus methods (including the #adminLogged)

 ## Installation

 Add it to your mission by copying the "cupzeus" folder.
 In your `initServer.sqf`, add the following line:-